-Dr. Kathleen Hetherington is the fourth president of Howard Community College (HCC) and the first in its nearly 42-year history to have begun an academic career by earning an associate degree from a community college.
-Following a unanimous vote by the college’s board of trustees, Dr. Hetherington, who has over 35 years of progressively responsible community college leadership experience, assumed the presidency of Howard Community College on June 1, 2007.
+Dr. Kathleen Hetherington is the fourth president of Howard Community College (HCC) and the first to have begun an academic career by earning an associate degree from a community college.
+Dr. Hetherington, who has over 35 years of progressively responsible community college leadership experience, assumed the presidency of HCC on June 1, 2007.

-Dr. Hetherington, who has been twice named as one of Maryland’s Top 100 Women by The Daily Record, and was a recipient of the 2012 SmartCEO Brava Award, leads an institution that is nationally recognized for its strong academic programs, innovative approaches to instruction, and student support services.
-HCC was recognized by Community College Week as a Top 50 Fastest Growing Public Two-Year Mid-Size Community College in the nation.
-The college enrolls over 30,000 credit and noncredit students annually.
-With one out of four graduates of the Howard County Public School System attending HCC, the college has earned the reputation of being an affordable institution that is recognized for its ability to inspire learning, as well as the lifelong pursuit of personal and professional goals.
+Dr. Hetherington, who has been named twice as one of Maryland’s Top 100 Women by The Daily Record, was a recipient of the 2012 SmartCEO Brava Award, and the 2012 National Association for Community College Entrepreneurship Entrepreneurial President Award.
+She leads an institution that is nationally recognized for its strong academic programs, innovative approach to instruction, and student support services.
+HCC enrolls over 30,000 credit and noncredit students annually.

-Her career in community colleges is extensive.
-Prior to her presidency, she served HCC for eight years as a senior member of the President’s Team, having been promoted from vice president of student services to executive vice president and capital campaign manager.
-Before arriving at HCC, she held various positions at the Community College of Philadelphia, including dean of student systems for ten years.
+Prior to her presidency, Dr. Hetherington served HCC for eight years as vice president of student services, then executive vice president and capital campaign manager, before being appointed president.
+Previously, she held various positions at the Community College of Philadelphia, including dean of student systems for ten years.
 She also served as an adjunct faculty member at Delaware County Community College.

-Dr. Hetherington holds a doctorate in higher education leadership from Widener University, a master’s degree in counseling and human relations from Villanova University, a bachelor’s degree in social sciences from Pennsylvania State University, and an associate degree in arts and sciences from the Community College of Philadelphia.
+Dr. Hetherington holds an Ed.D. from Widener University, a M.S. from Villanova University, a B.S.S. from Pennsylvania State University, and an A.A.S. from the Community College of Philadelphia.